- Byrdie’s top 250 posts represent about 2.4% of its content, but drive 42.4% of its traffic (SEMrush).

 - curly hair

 - curl-enhancing mousse

-As a result, that article ranks for 1,763 keywords that collectively bring in about 102,744 monthly organic sessions.
+As a result, that article ranks for 1,763 keywords that collectively bring in about 1.2 million organic sessions each year.

 Byrdie uses topic clusters to improve SEO results

 One of the most effective ways to improve SEO results is to have a unified, cohesive content strategy.

 And the topic cluster model is the ideal framework for blog content.
 It’s built on a hub-and-spoke model, and each content cluster contains three essential components: